zzdtravel

 Old Mission Santa Barbara

-Old Mission Santa Barbara-September 2024
+Old Mission Santa Barbara-November 2024

 California's ‘Queen of the Missions’ reigns above the city on a hilltop perch more than a mile north of downtown.
 Its imposing Ionic facade, an architectural homage to an ancient Roman chapel, is topped by an unusual twin-bell tower.
 Inside the mission’s 1820 stone church, notice the striking Chumash artwork.
 In the cemetery the elaborate mausoleums of early California settlers stand out, while the graves of thousands of Chumash lie largely forgotten.